• Discover Iran in a 15-day tour

 • Included Meals: Breakfast

-After that, we’ll continue our journey to the magnificent Central desert of Iran or as locally called “Kavir-e-Markazi”, where you will explore the edge of the sandy desert and makes your stay especial since most other places in that region have some distance from the real desert.
+After that, we’ll continue our journey to the magnificent Central Desert of Iran or as locally called “Kavir-e-Markazi”, where we will explore the edge of the sandy desert makes our stay special since most other places in that region have some distance from the real desert.
+In that place, we’ll have the chance to visit the Mesr Desert, the historic villages, and its local people, enjoy their homemade food, and become familiar with their customs and way of living.

 • Included Meals: Breakfast